- Search The Registry

 At the same time, she began writing a column for the local Black newspaper entitled "Negroes of Note", focusing on racial injustice and racial pride.
-In 1929, she moved to New York City in hope of becoming a writer.
-There she befriended such Harlem Renaissance literary figures as Langston Hughes, Claude McKay and Countee Cullen.
+In 1929, she moved to New York City, hoping to become a writer.
+There she befriended such Harlem Renaissance literary figures as Langston Hughes, Claude McKay, and Countee Cullen.
 She was the first "Negro Scholarship" recipient at the Bank Street College of Education in New York City, where she met and became friends with Margaret Wise Brown and was influenced by the "here and now" theory of picture book composition.